 9. After successful authentication, the MSK and the SUPI (i.e., the UE identifier that is used for the successful EAP authentication) shall be provided from the AAA Server to the NSSAAF.

 10. The NSSAAF returns the MSK and the SUPI to the AUSF using the Nnssaaf_AIWF_Authenticate service operation response message.
 The SUPI received from the AAA shall be used when deriving 5G keys (e.g., KAMF) that requires SUPI as an input for the key derivation.

+11-13.
+In case of onboarding, steps 11-13 are omitted.
+Otherwise, if the SUCI received in step 2 was anonymous, the AUSF verifies that the SUPI corresponds to a valid subscription in the SNPN by informing the UDM about the authentication result for the received SUPI using a Nudm_UEAuthentication_ResultConfirmation Request service operation.
+The UDM stores the authentication state for the SUPI and if there is not a subscription corresponding to the SUPI, the UDM shall return an error.

+If the verification of the SUPI is not successful, then the AUSF rejects the UE access to the SNPN based on a failed authorization.

-11. The AUSF shall use the most significant 256 bits of MSK as the KAUSF.
+14. The AUSF shall use the most significant 256 bits of MSK as the KAUSF.
 The AUSF shall also derive KSEAF from the KAUSF as defined in Annex A.6.

-12. The AUSF shall send the successful indication together with the SUPI of the UE to the AMF together with the resulting KSEAF.
+15. The AUSF shall send the successful indication together with the SUPI of the UE to the AMF together with the resulting KSEAF.